 American historians say that the first Presidential gelato was served already at the estate of George Washington, who spent about $200 dollars on ice cream alone during the summer of 1790, which amounts to a whopping $5000 today.
 But, to be exact, the first person who introduced gelato in the White House was the first lady of the United States and wife of James Madison, fourth president of America, who was a great gelato lover: gelato was still a very impressive dessert because modern freezers were not introduced yet.

-We all know that eating it often improves our mood; the reason is very simple: it stimulates the production of serotonin, the hormone of joy, which the human body produces when it detects a positive feeling, significantly reducing stress.
+We all know that eating it often improves our mood; the reason is very simple: according to a study carried out at Milan University, gelato stimulates the production of serotonin, the hormone of joy, which the human body produces when it detects a positive feeling, significantly reducing stress.
 So what are you waiting for?
 Come and take your daily dose of happiness with us!

 How many fun facts did you guess in the end?